Hemochromatosis Genetic Screening

 Who Should Be Screened?

 Screening is only recommended for people who have an increased chance of having the disease, such as those with other family members who have hereditary hemochromatosis.
-The test may be ordered if you have a close family member—parent, brother, sister, or child—with the condition.
+The test may be ordered if you have a close family member—parent, sibling, or child—with the condition.
 It is best to get tested when you are age 18 to 30 when tests can usually detect the disease before serious organ damage occurs.

 Genetic counseling to help you understand the meaning and possible results of the test is recommended before having genetic testing.